1midhush/face-detection/README.md

 ![Colour Detection Result 2](colour_capture2.png)

 ### 6. corner_detection.py
 This script detects corners in a resized chessboard image using the `cv2.goodFeaturesToTrack` function and draws lines connecting the corners.
+It is a great example of feature detection in images.

 - **Operations**:
   - Detect corners in the `chessboard.png` image